Web Analytics Made Easy - Statcounter

 Florida Palm Trees

 Nearly the whole state is subtropical.
-Plus the very southernmost areas fall into the tropical zone.
+The southernmost areas fall into the tropical zone.
 The climate has lots of sun and rain, making for good humidity levels.
-With rare freezing weather, Florida is a state well suited for palms trees.
+With rare freezing weather, Florida is a state well suited for palms.

 Miami Florida PalmsIt's a World of Tropical Palms in Miami Florida!